48-V Price comparison and Q&A

 A: In a winching operations from the star battery, turn the key to 'accessory - on'.
 The system now continues to charge the start battery from the house battery via the DC-DC converter feeding the car systems.
 When the winch draws power from the start battery, as much as a 100A charge current will feed the start battery and most importantly, keep the start battery voltage high to assist the winching.
 One does not need to start the engine for this to occur.

-Q: When will the system be available?
+Q: Where is the system available?

 A: At this time, Egon's 48V system is incompatible with Toyota's 48V hybrid system.
 It cannot be fitted to these vehicles.
 While we are working to solve this, Toyota has not volunteered sufficient technical information for Egon to make integration possible.